Navy Tattoo Policy: What’s Allowed and What’s Not in 2024

 Head, Face, and Neck Guidelines

-Face tattoos are strictly forbidden.
+Face tattoos are strictly off-limits.

 Arm and Leg Tattoos

-Your tattoos should not be visible through white uniform shirts.
+Tattoos should not be visible through white uniform shirts.

 Torso and Body Tattoos